-  - Prepare an 8x8 inch baking pan by lining with parchment paper, or lightly coat with cooking spray.
+- Prepare an 8x8 or 9x9 inch baking pan by lining with parchment paper.

-  - In a medium bowl, combine all ingredients except the honey.
+- In a medium bowl, combine all ingredients except the honey and coconut oil.

-  - In a small sauce pan, bring honey to a boil; reduce heat to low and simmer for 5 minutes; stirring frequently.
-Be careful not to let honey burn.
+- In a small sauce pan, bring honey and oil to a boil over medium-high heat; reduce heat to medium low and simmer for 5 minutes; stirring frequently.
+Be careful not to let the honey/oil mixture burn.

 - Immediately remove from heat, and pour the honey over the dry ingredients.
 Mix well to combine.